RoboDD/robodd.github.io/_pages/research.md

 Supervisor: Dr. Dandan Zhang

-In search-and-rescue, manufacturing tasks, domestic robotics, robot teleoperation is widely used as the remote control of a robotic system by human operators to manually perform infeasible or inconvenient tasks for human presence.
+Abstract: In search-and-rescue, manufacturing tasks, domestic robotics, robot teleoperation is widely used as the remote control of a robotic system by human operators to manually perform infeasible or inconvenient tasks for human presence.
 However, critical tasks still require heavy human direct control in particular of robots in unstructured, uncertain and dynamic environments.
 With the rapid development of immersive technologies and robot learning techniques, it is challenging to combine these advanced technologies to achieve human-robot hybrid intelligence and human-in-the-loop robot learning.
-This first part of the report presents a fully immersive teleoperation using mixed reality (MR-PT) which is cost-efficiency, user-friendliness, fully immersion, high embodiment, and ROS capable framework.
+This first part of the report presents a **fully immersive teleoperation using mixed reality (MR-PT)** which is cost-efficiency, user-friendliness, fully immersion, high embodiment, and ROS capable framework.
 It enables intuitive and fully immersive for robot telemanipulation, and human-in-the-loop learning demonstration.
 The user study showed that MR-PT outperformed benchmark methods, in task completion time, success rates, least user workload, and favorite user feedback for pick-and-place tasks.
-For the second part of this report, we implemented coarse-to-fine robot imitation learning while minimizing human intervention.
+For the second part of this report, we implemented **coarse-to-fine robot imitation learning** while minimizing human intervention.
 It only required few-shot learning demonstration.
 Self-supervised learning-based visual serving enables robots to identify interaction starting points and replicate fine trajectories.
 Real-world experiments with the Kinova Gen 3 robot